 Personal injury issues aren't just about defective products and negligence.
 Many times, injured parties will have to fight with insurance companies and other responsible parties to secure coverage of all the injuries caused by an electrical accident.
-If you're having such a problem, a burn injury attorney Los Angeles can help.
+If you're having such a problem, an electrical burn attorney in Los Angeles can help.

 First Aid for Electric Shock Victims

 Mayo Clinic's website suggests you do the following things to immediately help a person who has suffered an electrical injury: